Lakr233/ColorfulX/README.md

 # ColorfulX

-ColorfulX is a super fast library for crafting multi-colored gradients view with animations.
-A super powerful yet animated replacement with presets to SwiftUI MeshGadient View.
+ColorfulX is a high-performance library designed for creating vibrant, animated gradient views.
+It offers powerful functionality and preset options as an enhanced alternative to SwiftUI’s MeshGradientView.

+🥳 LCH and RGB color models are now supported, enabling smooth animated transitions and seamless color interpolation.

 ![Screenshot](./Example/Screenshot.png)